Need a few moments to slow down?

 Mindful Breathing (10 minutes): Learn how to use your breath to stay in the present moment and induce relaxation.
 This is a great practice for overall stress reduction.

 Description of the video:Hello.
 Today we're going to do a mindful breathing practice together.
 So if you can go ahead and just give yourself some time to get into your space.
 Allow yourself to get comfortable.
 We're gonna go ahead and give ourselves the space to disconnect from our day.
 And we're going to spend some time focusing on our breath.
 It is common and natural for our minds to start to wander during our mindful practice.
 Let's go ahead and acknowledge your thoughts.
 Allow yourself to bring yourself back to your breath.
 And so we'll go ahead now and start our practice.
 Take a nice deep inhale, breathing in, and then slowly exhale, releasing air out of her mouth and her nose.
 You may want to gently close your eyes as well during this practice if you like.
-And just paying attention, focusing on our Barra, This may be the first time today that we notice that we're breathing.
+And just paying attention, focusing on our breath, This may be the first time today that we notice that we're breathing.
 And go ahead and bring your hand, place it over your heart, noticing your heartbeat and noticing the rise and fall of your chest as you slowly breathe in and breathe out?
-Keeping our hand over hurt.
+Keeping your hand over heart.
 Just allowing ourselves to breathe nice deep inhale, nice long exhale.
 And don't forget to allow yourself to breathe out of your mouth on your exhale.
 Don't be shy that exhale.
-And now we're going to go ahead and bring our hand and place it on her belly.
+And now we're going to go ahead and bring our hand and place it on your belly.
 And now noticing the rise and fall of your belly, we're going to practice some deep belly breathing many times.
 We tend to be more shallow chest breathers, so we're really going to pay attention to our breath as we breathe then and we breathe out, focusing on movement in our stomach Practicing deep diaphragmatic breathing, noticing the rise and fall as you breathe in and breathe out.
 I almost want you to imagine your belly like a balloon and so on.
 You're inhale breath, allow your body to expand out the palm of your hand.
 And then when we actually go ahead and try rebellion.
 So visualise this as blowing air in a balloon and releasing air, alternating your breaths.
 Nice deep inhale, will breathe in together to the count of 3123 and exhale three to one for nice deep inhale 1234 and exhale 4321.
 Any thoughts that may be popping in your mind, just simply acknowledge thumb and imagine those thoughts floating away, like clouds in the sky, just drifting away as we pay attention and focus on our breath.
 And now you can go ahead and move your palm off in your belly and just bring your hands to a comfortable position on your lap table or to your side, paying attention to our breath.
 Nice deep inhale, slow breathing in and breathing out.
 Noticing how you feel, paying attention.
 Mindful breathing is all about awareness.
 Bringing awareness to our breath, noticing our bra, allowing things to slowdown, pay attention.
 Don't become discouraged.
 If your thoughts start to wander.
 Very natural, very common.
 Just bring yourself back to your breath.
 Noticing an inner silence.
 We don't allow ourselves much time to pay attention to our breath.
 Narrows that time.
 When you're ready, we're gonna go ahead and drag our arms to our side of our body and just allow your arms to actually hang on each side of your body.
 And we're going to take a nice deep inhale together.
 And on our in breath, we're gonna bring our arms up, up towards the sky.
 Bringing your hands together.
 Nice deep stretch.
 Notice you're tall, long spine.
 Then when you're ready, you will exhale.
 Bringing our arms down nice and slow.
 Nice deep inhale here together slowly release.
 When you open your eyes.
 Take your time as you come out of our mindful breathing practice and know that you can always bring yourself back to your breath during times of stress or a little break, or check in with yourself during your day.
 Congratulate yourself for taking the time to breathe and that'll conclude our mindful breathing session.
 Thank you.

 Progressive muscle relaxation (20 minutes): Pairing breath work with muscle relaxation, you will be guided to tighten and relax your muscles throughout this practice.
 Good practice to use to help calm body and mind after a busy day.